henrypoydar/dotfiles/README.md

-Originally forked from @ryanb, with pastes from @robbyrussell's oh-my-zsh effort, @devjj's vim-config, @holman, @skwp's YADR and open sourced dotfiles from various other nerds.
+Originally forked from @ryanb, with pastes from @robbyrussell's oh-my-zsh effort, @devjj's vim-config, @holman, @skwp's YADR and open sourced dotfiles from variols other nerds.

-Tested with OSX 10.13, "High Sierra", as of this writing
+Tested with OSX 10.15, "Catalina", as of this writing.
+Catalina (and presumably future versions) default to zsh instead of bash.

 ## Installation